 The build surface is another crucial element in FDM 3D printing.
 Whether you’re printing in ABS, Nylon, or just PLA, an uneven surface can lead to a warped print.
 METHOD combines two elements to create a unique solution.
 First is an aluminum base plate, machined and factory-calibrated for extreme flatness.
 Second is a spring steel build plate that magnetically conforms to the base plate via a dozen high-strength magnets.
 This not only provides flatness, but also makes print removal a breeze.
 Just pick up the build plate and flex it to pop the print off.

 The steel build plate also quickly heats to the temperature of the chamber to give it extra hold throughout the print.

 MakerBot developed one of the first interchangeable extruders for the desktop FDM 3D printer market with the Smart Extruder.
 With METHOD, that concept has taken a step forward.
-The ability to quickly swap the extruders makes METHOD a growing platform with ever-improving interchangeable hardware (ie. Experimental Extruder for METHOD) while allowing for simple, tool-free maintenance.
+The ability to quickly swap the extruders makes METHOD a growing platform with purpose-built, interchangeable hardware while allowing for simple, tool-free maintenance.
 Unlike the previous generation of MakerBot 3D printers, METHOD’s extruders are securely locked into place with a latch mechanism – minimizing extruder wobble and contributing to METHOD’s unique dimensional accuracy spec.